BuffaloBorn/aws_cert/review_questions/ch13_AWS_Risk_&_Compliance.md

 - A. AWS and customers both communicate their security and control environment information to each other at all times.
-- B. AWS publishes information about the AWS security and control practices online, and directly to customers under ND- A. Customers do not need to communicate their use and configurations to AWS.
+- B. AWS publishes information about the AWS security and control practices online, and directly to customers under NDA.
+Customers do not need to communicate their use and configurations to AWS.
 - C. Customers communicate their use and configurations to AWS at all times.
 AWS does not communicate AWS security and control practices to customers for security